moabs81/scaffold2/readme.md

 * LESS (but switching to Sass soon, because wth why am I using the Lesser one? \#PunIntended)
 * Mocha + Chai for the assertion library - but, may slim down and only use mocha + node's built in assert library.
 We'll see...
     * the tests don't actually test anything.. they will as soon as I figure out what it means to unit test client side DOM focused modules..
 * jQuery, exposed as project global (i.e. can be used in any module without being required or imported) using Webpack's ProvidePlugin plugin, because I'm stuck in 2013.
+This will be probably be removed as soon as I optimize jQuery out of the 'workBenchContainer' component, so be warned...
 * JSON-Server to mock simple APIs (I love this thing, seriously.
 Also, I'm so easy to impress, seriously.
 Also, I haven't configured this at all other than to include it in the project and in the scripts list.
 But after struggling with CORS issues in a local environment for what seemed like decades but was probably hours, this thing is heavenly.)
     * a db.json source file contains a few pieces of data, designed to mock company locations and users
 * A few modules, mostly placeholders